Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Tasting the food| ©David Ellis

-And if you are a good eater and your trip coincides with the month of October, you are in luck, because for more than a decade the London Restaurant Festival has been held, a festival during which the most popular restaurants in the city design and offer different tasting menus.
-The perfect occasion to taste dishes from all over the world.
-In addition, you will have the opportunity to enjoy wine and beer tastings, master classes led by famous chefs, gastronomic events of various types and different culinary experiences, a delight for all the senses!
+And if you are a good eater and your trip coincides with the month of October, you are in luck.
+For more than a decade the London Restaurant Festival has been held, a festival during which the most popular restaurants in the city design and offer different tasting menus.

 Chiswick House and Gardens| ©jacquemart